 Finally, since 2001, the Port has removed over 300,000 square feet of dilapidated piers, improving water quality and shallow-water habitat in the Bay while enhancing the necklace of public access and open spaces along the water's edge.

 What is Biodiversity?

-Biodiversity is defined as the variability among living organisms and the ecosystems in which they live.
-It includes diversity in the type and number of different species in a particular area or ecosystem, as well as the type and number of different ecosystems within an area.
-Biodiversity is essential for thriving and resilient ecosystems, which all humans depend on for food, health, clean air, clean water, and climate stability.
+Biodiversity is defined as the particular area or ecosystem, as well as the type and number of different ecosystems within an area.
+Biodiversity is essential for thriving and resilient

 Conserving Water